egorsivenko/pragmasoft-coding-exercise/README.md

 ```
 {
   "error": "rate_limit_exceeded",
-  "message": "Exceeded the maximum number of requests - 30 requests per 10 seconds.
+  "message": "Exceeded the maximum number of requests - 100 requests per 10 seconds.
 Try again later."
 }
 ```

 ## Testing
 The project includes unit tests for the `RateLimitService`.
 You can run the tests using:
 ```
-$ ./mvnw clean verify
+$ ./mvnw test
 ```

-## Conclusion
+## Acknowledgements
-The rate limiter implementation provides a robust foundation for managing HTTP request rates in a Java web application.
-It is easily configurable, extendable, and can be integrated into any Spring Boot project with minimal setup.
+This project was developed as part of a test assignment for [Pragmasoft](https://pragmasoft.com.ua/en/).